tamoghnokandar/CIFAR-10/README.md

 # CIFAR-10
-Got an accuracy of 92% on training data and 79% on the test data.
+Got an accuracy of 79% on the test data.